 Town of Manhattan Snow Plow Plan

-This year’s early heavy snowfall caused difficulties for motorists all over the valley.
-It had crews busy trying to keep up with plowing and removing snow.
-In Manhattan the Montana Department of Transportation is responsible for plowing and maintaining Broadway Street through town to North Fifth Street and out to Dry Creek Road as well as Main Street East and West.
+In Manhattan, the Montana Department of Transportation is responsible for plowing and maintaining Broadway Street through town to North Fifth Street and out to Dry Creek Road as well as Main Street East and West.

 Manhattan Public Works Department updated and made some changes to the town snow removal plan to address future needs.
 The plan consists of plowing Primary Routes essential to public safety and community services first.
 Then, as time allows, Secondary Streets East/West are plowed to connect with the major streets in and out of town, streets North and South are plowed next.